JorgeLlorente/video_gaming_industry_analysis/README.md

 - **Notebooks:** all code used in the data wrangling, data cleaning, data analysis and data visualization process.
 - **sql:** database creation and some queries.
 - **src:** functions created to use in the notebooks files.

+## Next Steps

+For this project, there are several things that could be done to improve it.
+Here are some ideas:

+- Getting cross-data conclusions using MySQL structure.
+- Creating a PDF report based on the visualizations for each game.
+- Creating functions to only compare each game to their peers (creating an intermediary function to decide the level of impact for each game.)
+- Creating predictions for the video game industry or games in particular based on their history.

 ## Libraries